An Iterative Optimizing Framework for Radiology Report Summarization with ChatGPT: Abstract

 \section{Abstract}

-The 'Impression' section of a radiology report is a critical basis for communication between radiologists and other physicians, and it is typically written by radiologists based on the 'Findings' section.
-However, writing numerous impressions can be laborious and error-prone for radiologists.
-Although recent studies have achieved promising results in automatic impression generation using large-scale medical text data for pre-training and fine-tuning pre-trained language models, such models often require substantial amounts of medical text data and have poor generalization performance.
-While large language models (LLMs) like ChatGPT have shown strong generalization capabilities and performance, their performance in specific domains, such as radiology, remains under-investigated and potentially limited.
-To address this limitation, we propose ImpressionGPT, which leverages the in-context learning capability of LLMs by constructing dynamic contexts using domain-specific, individualized data.
-This dynamic prompt approach enables the model to learn contextual knowledge from semantically similar examples from existing data.
-Additionally, we design an iterative optimization algorithm that performs automatic evaluation on the generated impression results and composes the corresponding instruction prompts to further optimize the model.
-The proposed ImpressionGPT model achieves state-of-the-art performance on both MIMIC-CXR and OpenI datasets without requiring additional training data or fine-tuning the LLMs.
-This work presents a paradigm for localizing LLMs that can be applied in a wide range of similar application scenarios, bridging the gap between general-purpose LLMs and the specific language processing needs of various domains.
+The ``Impression" section of a radiology report is a critical basis for communication between radiologists and other physicians. {Typically written by radiologists, this part is derived from the ``Findings" section, which can be laborious and error-prone.
+Although deep-learning based models, such as BERT, have achieved promising results in Automatic Impression Generation (AIG),} such models often require substantial amounts of medical data and have poor generalization performance. {Recently,} Large Language Models (LLMs) like ChatGPT have shown strong generalization capabilities and performance, but their performance in specific domains, such as radiology, remains under-investigated and potentially limited. {To address this limitation, we propose ImpressionGPT, leveraging the contextual learning capabilities of LLMs through our dynamic prompt and iterative optimization algorithm to accomplish the AIG task.
+ImpressionGPT initially employs a small amount of domain-specific data to create a dynamic prompt, extracting contextual semantic information closely related to the test data.
+Subsequently, the iterative optimization algorithm automatically evaluates the output of LLMs and provides optimization suggestions, continuously refining the output results.
+The proposed ImpressionGPT model achieves superior performance of AIG task on both MIMIC-CXR and OpenI datasets without requiring additional training data or fine-tuning the LLMs.} This work presents a paradigm for localizing LLMs that can be applied in a wide range of similar application scenarios, bridging the gap between general-purpose LLMs and the specific language processing needs of various domains.

+\begin{IEEEImpStatement} With the advent of Artificial General Intelligence (AGI) and Large Language Model (LLM) such as ChatGPT, we envision that a series of medical text data processing methodologies and the corresponding data management solutions can be replaced by LLMs.
+Thus, in this work, we leveraged the text understanding and summarization capability of ChatGPT for the task of generating the {``Impression”} section of a radiology report, which is a critical basis for communication between radiologists and other physicians.
+Here we propose ImpressionGPT, which leverages the in-context learning capability of LLMs by constructing dynamic prompts using domain-specific, individualized data via an iterative optimization approach.
+We envision that the proposed framework can become a paradigm for similar works in the future to adapt general-purpose LLMs to specific domains via an in-context learning approach. \end{IEEEImpStatement}